copier-org/copier/README.md

 # Can be overridden with the `skip_if_exist` API option.
 _skip_if_exists:

-# Commands to be executed after the copy
+# Commands to execute after generating or updating a project from your template.
-# They have the $STAGE=task environment variable
+# They run ordered, and with the $STAGE=task variable in their environment.
 # Can be overridden with the `tasks` API option.
 _tasks:
   # Strings get executed under system's default shell